The First Time

 Tea, biscuits and money

 It was a standing joke at the office that paying rent to our landlords was not a professional banking transaction or even a practical moment of leaving the cash with your landlord without further ado.
 Rather it is an elaborate affair of setting up a date in advance (Hi, Mr. X… can we meet next Tuesday?) and be served with tea and biscuits as you sit with the rest of his family, share life’s anecdotes and after half an hour (minimum) of a polite back and forth (any shorter would be too crude) we announce as casually as possible ‘by the way, this is for this month’s stay…’ remove the envelope of cash from our bags and lay it down on the table.
 Shortly after, the date would be adjourned and we would bid farewell knowing that the next date would be in four weeks.
 Weird as it may seem, I found it quite adorable and didn’t really feel encumbered by this social custom.
-Just like most travellers it is always a treat to understand how the host experiences their own country and so for me it was a nice break from the expat bubble.
-I still remember their anecdotes about the Parsi’s reputation for honesty (if a Parsi gives you 10000 dollars, don’t bother to count it, you would have 10000 dollars), their own snapshot of their motherland (a place of extreme goodness and extreme evil), and their jokes about the rich never truly understanding the meaning of life quite like the poor (banal and privileged from a people who are so clearly on the upper end of the social spectrum, but funnily told nevertheless).
-Those bygone days are a flurry of jewel coloured sarees, an elegant sitting room with old Mughal artefacts and a charming family full of grace and culture.
+Just like most travellers, it is always a treat to understand how the host experiences their own country and so for me, it was a nice break from the expat bubble.
+I still remember their anecdotes about the Parsi’s reputation for honesty (if a Parsi gives you 10000 dollars, don’t bother to count it, you would have 10000 dollars), their own snapshot of their motherland (a place of extreme goodness and extreme evil), and their jokes about the rich never truly understanding the meaning of life quite like the poor (banal and privileged from a people who are so clearly on the upper end of the social spectrum but funnily told nevertheless).
+Those bygone days are a flurry of jewel-coloured sarees, an elegant sitting room with old Mughal artefacts and a charming family full of grace and culture.
 When I left they gifted my visiting father a piece of art from their collection – Quranic calligraphy in the shape of an elephant.
 While there are bound to be those who frown upon this from a political/ religious standpoint, I deeply appreciate it as a genuine gesture of love and generosity.

 For the love of the tribe

 I found that the mainstream psychology of most people was one which thrived on uncomplicated love and service to their family and community.
 If I were to make comparisons between my friends and colleagues in India and the other countries I lived in, all of whom are demographically similar in terms of age group (youngest would be babies from the mid to late 80’s) education (higher education and most with double postgraduates) and social group (middle to upper class), I do find that the Indian people have an innate sense of joyful honour to their parents, nuclear family and extended family more so than any other.
-These relationships appear to be what defines their purpose and happiness and generally there seems to be minimal complexity in discharging these duties.
-While this gross generalisation would of course apply to most societies in the Eastern hemisphere, it did seem more pronounced in this South Asian continent.
+These relationships appear to be what defines their purpose and happiness and generally, there seems to be minimal complexity in discharging these duties.
+While this gross generalisation would, of course, apply to most societies in the Eastern hemisphere, it did seem more pronounced in this South Asian continent.
 There is less introspection, doubt, blame-game and resentment towards family relationships and all that it entails and I do not remember meeting even one colleague who came from a divorced family.
 I am sure the social order continues to change and what was my truth in that time period is possibly less so now.
 It just seemed to me then like a culture that was free from angst and melancholia, which was the perfect antidote to my inherent propensity for inward gloom.

 I often describe my duty stations in the language of lovers.
 And for me, India will always be my First Love.
 It seemed I was asleep before, and in the Bharat kingdom, I woke up to the exhilarating notion that life was finally about to begin.
-And just like how we always reflect on a First Love, I feel mostly grateful to India for elevating the quality of my life experience.
+And just like how we always reflect on a First Love, I feel immensely grateful to India for elevating the quality of my life experience.